 - 1. RFA grant funding and overall NCI grant funding - 2.
 BSA-approved RFA concept set-asides by Division - 3.
 RFA allocation by concept area - 4.
 NCI grant and RFA funding by concept area as a percentage of total NCI grants - 5.
-Listing of funded grants - Abstracts of select funded grants also available in hardcopy and electronic online formats
+Listing of funded grants - 6.
+Abstracts of select funded grants also available in hardcopy and CD-ROM formats

-As an example, Exhibit XII illustrates the percentage of the BSA approved RFA set aside for each NCI Division/Office from 2017 through 2020.
-Exhibit XIII presents a summary of total funding of NCI grants and RFA funding according to scientific content area in FY2020.
+As an example, Exhibit XII illustrates the percentage of the BSA approved RFA set aside for each NCI Division/Office from 2012 through 2015.

 The report has been generated annually since the initial BSA request in 1999, to provide background information relevant to the concept review role played by the BSA.
-A hardcopy and electronic version of the BSA Concept Review Report is provided to the BSA.
+A hardcopy and CD of the BSA Concept Review Report is provided to the BSA.